 Find out when your district plan is up for review and ensure bike parking provisions are updated if they are inadequate.

 If a new development goes in without bike parking, find out why.
 Ask the tough questions so that better decisions can be made next time.

 If the council officers are struggling to come up with what is needed offer to help them out.
 A collaborative approach may be what is needed to get bike parking out of the ‘too hard basket’.
-Bikes Welcome can help you with examples and resources.
+Check out our Bike Parking Guidelines and share them.

 10. Say Thank You.

 Say thanks when they do a good job and get a win.
 Celebrate success together.
 Share photos of great bike parking and acknowledge those who helped make it happen.

 Bear in mind throughout the process that there is a chance that your council cycling officer or team are overworked and under supported by their organisation and management.
 They will likely appreciate a collaborative approach and benefit greatly from both practical support and positive feedback.
 Together you can get on the road to getting great bike parking.